 These pre-launch peer reviews are ideal for reinforcing the organization’s project management methodology.
 The right people are dealing with real business situations and projects, not theoretical ideals.
 As a result, these sessions are good opportunities to renew people’s skills in using the organization’s project management methodology.

-Post-Project Review: Step 2 – Corrective Action and Changes
+Lessons Learned: Step 2 – Corrective Action and Changes

 The second step is regular (usually weekly) review of project variances.
 The PM and team members decide on corrective action on variances at the weekly status report meeting.
 Then the PM should go through the variances again.
 During this second round, they focus on how to avoid the same variances in the future.
 They also identify other tasks that are likely to have the same issue.
 The focus is on ways to avoid a repeat and it does not take long to identify the options.

 To do this review, the project methodology must give PM’s a reliable method of identifying changes to the approved baseline schedule.
 The organization needs a methodology that gives the PM objective measures of project progress plus the work and cost estimates to measure the variance.

 Lessons Learned: Step 3 – Team Culture and Leadership Style

 The last step is the periodic assessment of the culture of the project team and the project manager’s leadership style.
 Obviously the project team members’ work attitudes and effectiveness are strongly influenced by the leadership behavior of the PM.
 But even a professional team may suffer in silence about the PM’s leadership rather than take the risk of providing constructive feedback.